-If you're tired of struggling to source high-quality, grass-fed and organic meats for your family's dinner table, then this ButcherBox review is for you.
-I'll cover how it works, how much it costs, my favorite ButcherBox recipes and my honest thoughts on whether (or not) it's right for you.
+If you’re struggling to find high-quality, grass-fed and organic meats for your family’s dinner table, then this ButcherBox review is for you.
+I’ll cover how it works, how much it costs, what you get, my favorite ButcherBox recipes and my honest thoughts on whether (or not) it’s right for you.

 Even having a local Whole Foods doesn’t guarantee you that you’ll actually be able to find the cuts you’re looking for.